Which city is cheaper, Detroit or Columbus?

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Columbus is $126, while the average daily cost in Detroit is $107.
+The average daily cost (per person) in Columbus is $126, while the average daily cost in Detroit is $112.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
 While every person is different, these costs are an average of past travelers in each city.
-Below is a breakdown of travel costs for Columbus and Detroit in more detail.
+What follows is a categorical breakdown of travel costs for Columbus and Detroit in more detail.

 For Detroit, here are some samples of tours and activities related to meals and dining experiences:

 For Columbus, here are a few prices for actual activities, tours, and tickets provided by various companies: